 - The property damage caused by the accident

 Sometimes these claims amount to $10,000.
 At other times, compensation can be in the millions.
-To find out exactly what your claim is worth, contact a personal injury lawyer today.
+Contact a personal injury lawyer today to find out exactly what your claim is worth.

-If you are filing an insurance claim or lawsuit following a motorcycle accident, the case will need to be valued based on the related circumstances.
-By valuing the claim, you are making an estimate of what a jury would award you if the case were to go to trial.
-This calculation also accounts for the amount that the at-fault party would be capable of paying if they were to offer you compensation.
+The case must be valued based on the related circumstances if you file an insurance claim or lawsuit following a motorcycle accident.
+By valuing the claim, you estimate what a jury would award you if the case were to go to trial.
+This calculation also accounts for the amount that the at-fault party could pay if they were to offer you compensation.

-To figure out what is owed to the injured party, a plaintiff must determine what amount they would be happy to accept if the case was settled.
+To determine what is owed to the injured party, a plaintiff must determine what amount they would be happy to accept if the case was settled.
 This involves calculating total damages and losses related to the accident.
-If the jury is less likely to find fault in the perceived at-fault driver, this factor needs to be considered as well.
-Weaker cases often warrant smaller settlements.
+If the jury is less likely to find fault in the perceived at-fault driver, this factor also needs to be considered inasmuch as weaker cases often warrant smaller settlements.